-Kelly Margolis Dagger is a trial and appellate lawyer focusing on business litigation, employment litigation, higher education, and criminal defense.
-She has tried cases in North Carolina state and federal courts, including civil and criminal matters.
-Ms. Dagger regularly appears in federal district court, the North Carolina Business Court, and other North Carolina state trial courts, where she represents clients in a wide range of pre- and post-trial matters.
-She also represents clients on appeal to the United States Court of Appeals for the Fourth Circuit, the North Carolina Court of Appeals, and the North Carolina Supreme Court.
-Her civil practice includes higher education litigation, contract disputes, antitrust and unfair competition claims, trade secrets, restrictive covenants, and other departing employee litigation, as well as wrongful termination and related employment law claims.
-Ms. Dagger also defends clients in federal criminal cases and serves on the Criminal Justice Act panels for the Eastern District of North Carolina and the Fourth Circuit.
+Kelly Margolis Dagger is a trial and appellate lawyer focusing on business litigation, employment litigation, and criminal defense.
+Kelly is an experienced trial lawyer, having tried a variety of civil and criminal cases in North Carolina state and federal courts.
+She also regularly appears in federal district court, the North Carolina Business Court, and other North Carolina state trial courts on, a wide range of pre- and post-trial matters.
+She represents clients on appeal to the United States Court of Appeals for the Fourth Circuit, the United States Supreme Court, the North Carolina Court of Appeals, and the North Carolina Supreme Court.

 - North Carolina